 A: Tenure may differ from every company, once a new team member is deemed productive and operates will little to no supervision, they are deemed to be tenured enough to navigate their tasks and stakeholder engagements independently.

-Training is an ongoing effort when ensuring success for your new hires, and one that never stops improving or gaining in importance.
+Training your new accounting hires is an ongoing effort and one that never stops improving or gaining in importance.
 It’s one of our top priorities in our Virtual Accounting Talent solution here at Personiv.
 If you’re interested in learning more about our service, and how it can augment your in-house team without the hassle and at half the cost, contact us.